JoseBarreiros/H_RDT/SETUP_GUIDE.md

    # Re-run language encoding with correct GPU count
    source datasets/pretrain/setup_pretrain.sh
    python datasets/pretrain/encode_lang_batch.py

+   # Note: This may show "No files found to process" if .pt files already exist from the original dataset
    ```

 6. **Missing 48D Actions**: If verification shows missing `actions_48d` in HDF5 files: